 1. HOLLYWOOD WHORE

-“Hollywood Whore” is powerful.
+“Hollywood Whore” is intense.
 The explosive track is powered by this high-octane instrumental that features some hard-hitting drumming and lots of emotional feels.
 Over this instrumental, Machine Gun Kelly talks about his woes (Fake friends, foiled relationships and haters), not holding back a single sentiment or insult when it comes to each.
-What I love about this song is that Machine Gun doesn’t approach s**t with his usual tongue-twisting flows or heinous rapping, instead, he takes his time delivering his lines, making sure we hear each and every one of them.
+What I love about this song is that MGK doesn’t approach s**t with his usual tongue-twisting flows or heinous rapping, instead, he takes his time delivering his lines, making sure we hear each and every one of them.

 For those who hate on Machine Gun Kelly, there’s nothing to hate on in this song.